namanmodani/whistl/README.md

 whistl is UCLA's Community Accessibility Bulletin.
 Essentially, whistl is a notice board for the UCLA community with a focus on accessibility-related issues on campus.
 Users hop on to the app and can primarily:

-* report problems they see/experience around campus
+* report problems they see/experience around campus,
-* view recent incident reports by other users
+* view recent incident reports by other users, and
 * upvote issues that matter to them,

 thus creating awareness and pushing for faster resolutions to these issues.